My finances 5 min

 Do you know what's in your TFSA?

 When opening their first TFSA, some people opt for a regular savings account.
-Generally speaking, this is a bank account where your money can grow, but at a lower rate—typically 1.5 to 2 percent, with an average rate of 1 percent or less in 2020, which is less than the inflation threshold.
+Generally speaking, this is a bank account where your money can grow, but at a lower rate—typically 3% to 5% since interest rates began to rise at the end of 2022.
 The income potential with this type of investment is fairly low.

 If your investment income is below inflation, it means you won't be earning enough money to keep up with the rising cost of living.
 By investing in other products that have the potential to earn higher, tax-free returns, you could get more value for your money.